erlend-sh/erlend-sh/README.md

 - 7 years leading the [jMonkeyEngine](https://jmonkeyengine.org/).
 We made a fully functional *game engine* together, which has been used professionally and is still actively maintained today.
 - 4 years at [Discourse](https://www.discourse.org/), first as a Community Advocate and eventually VP of Community.
 We put the final nail in the coffin of closed-source, proprietary forum software.
 - 3 years and still actively involved with the [Amethyst organisation](https://amethyst.rs/), the [Rust GameDev Working Group](https://www.rust-lang.org/governance/wgs/gamedev) and the [Rust gamedev ecosystem](https://arewegameyet.rs/) at large.
-- Few months in and increasingly more involved with [Heroic Labs](https://heroiclabs.com/) as an Open Source Strategist, Game Designer and Community Manager.

 **Personal Brief:**
 I practice openness to the greatest extent possible, in my professional as well as my personal life.
 I'm actively trying to decsribe what that looks like in the open source book called [Open Source for Everyone](https://openeveryone.substack.com/p/open-source-for-everyone).
 Most of my influences are listed in the [Openness Curriculum](https://github.com/equitableopen/openness-movement_curriculum).
 I also made a podcast called [Value in Open](https://www.valueinopen.fm/), but it is on hold until I can make time for it again.